ScanMountGoat/ssbh_editor/README.md

 - More accurate normals when animating meshes with RENORMAL materials
 - Edit formats supported by ssbh_data like numdlb, nusktb, numatb, nuhlpb, and numshb files using a more intuitive interface

-### Validation
-SSBH Editor provides a more intuitive and robust visual editing experience compared to editing JSON files from ssbh_data_json.
-SSBH Editor checks that binary files are correctly formatted and validates relationships between files in a model folder.
-This is helpful for custom model imports that may have errors like incorrect material names or invalid vertex skin weights.

-### Planned Features
-- Additional render settings
-- View camera animations
-- Improvements to performance and accuracy of ssbh_wgpu
-- Improved validation for errors with models, textures, and animations
-- Preview stage rendering and lighting data
-- Settings to adjust UI scaling for better readability
-- Improved spacing and consistency for UI

 ## Getting Started
 Open the folder containing the model and textures by clicking File > Open Folder.
 Clicking on supported files in the file list will open the corresponding editor.
 For example, clicking the model.numatb button will open the material editor.
 Many of the editors have additional settings that are hidden by default.
 Check "Advanced Settings" to allow more control over file parameters such as deleting entries or manually editing name fields.